Recently, SRP joined more than 3,000 Arizona organizations and businesses in signing the #OpenAZ UNITY Pledge.

 Created by ONE Community Foundation, a member-based coalition of socially responsible businesses, organizations and individuals who support diversity, inclusion and equality for all Arizonans, the pledge is an important step toward equal rights in the state.

-A signature to celebrate
+UNITY pledge: a signature to celebrate

 SRP’s Senior Director of Human Resources, Renée Castillo, signed the pledge in a ceremony alongside ONE Community representatives and members of SRP Proud, one of SRP’s Employee Interest Groups.